 Dr. Manasi Nandi Ph.D. is a cardiovascular pharmacologist and a Senior Lecturer in Integrative Pharmacology at King’s College London.
-Manasi’s particular research interest is in sepsis and septic shock, and the cardiovascular dysregulation that occurs in those patients.
-She is working on a groundbreaking interdisciplinary project with mathematician Professor Philip Aston from Surrey University, that aims to detect the onset of disease earlier.
-In the setting of critical care and sepsis, this could be life saving.
+Manasi’s particular research interest is in sepsis and the cardiovascular dysregulation that occurs in those patients.
+She is working on a groundbreaking interdisciplinary project with mathematician Professor Philip Aston from the University of Surrey, that aims to detect the onset of disease earlier.
+In the setting of critical care and sepsis, this could be lifesaving.1

 Sepsis - A Global Issue

-The World Health Organisation estimates that each year:
+The World Health Organization estimates that each year: